 You can access the page using /sitecore/admin/Jobs.aspx.

+Publish Queue Statistics: The Event Queue Statistics queue provides an overview of Event Queue processing from the table in SQL Server.
 The Publish Queue Statistics Tool is similar to the Event Queue Statistics which was listed earlier, and provides an overview of the Publish Queue table from SQL Server.
 The tool provides an overview of the last publish and the current number of changes that are in the publish queue table for that publish target.
+Again, similar to Event Queue statistics, there is also a handy tool on the page allowing you to cleanup the publish queue of entries older than a specified time period.
+You can access the page using /sitecore/admin/PublishQueueStats.aspx.

 Run below queries when:

-• Slow performance during publishing.
+•Slow performance during publishing.

-• Slow performance during indexing.
+•Slow performance during indexing.

 Run the following query, replacing /* database name */ with the name of the database that the script runs against